-Allergic rhinitis is inflammation in the nose after contact with allergens.
-An allergen is anything that causes an abnormal response of the immune system.
-There are two main types:
+Allergic rhinitis is swelling in the nose after contact with allergens.
+An allergen is anything that causes an abnormal immune system response.
+There are 2 main types:

-- Seasonal allergic rhinitis (sometimes called hay fever or rose fever)—happen specific times of the year.
-Common causes are pollens from tree, grass, or weeds.
+- Seasonal—happens at certain times of the year.
+Common causes are pollens from trees, grass, or weeds.
+This is sometimes called hay fever or rose fever.

-- Persistent allergic rhinitis—can happen throughout the year.
+- Persistent—can happen all year.
 Common causes are chemicals, dust, dust mites, cockroaches, animal dander, or mold spores.

-- RAST testing—A small sample of blood is taken.
-It will be tested for different allergens.
+- RAST testing—A small blood sample is taken to be tested for allergens.

 - Wash pillows and bed sheets regularly in hot water.